 Access the DNS settings of the domain you have chosen in your hosting provider's control panel.
 Set the DNS records provided by Daisycon, which typically involve adding a CNAME record and adding TXT records.
 This step is necessary to route tracking requests to Daisycon's tracking servers.

 If you are an existing customer of Daisycon and have already implemented the conversion pixel on your website, you need to update the pixel to use the new (sub)domain you have chosen.
 This ensures that tracking requests are sent to the correct domain.
-Instructions for this will be different for each pixel integration.
+Instructions may be different, depending on the implementation method you used for setting up the Daisycon conversion pixel.

 Step 5: Verify setup